dschlenk/opennms-cookbook/README.md

 ===========

 A Chef cookbook to manage the installation and configuration of OpenNMS.
-Current version of templates are based on OpenNMS release 1.12.9.
+Current version of templates are based on OpenNMS release 14.0.

 Status
 ======

-Ready for limited use.
-Feel free to try out a tagged version (or master if you dare) but don't expect everything to work perfectly yet.
+Things generally work.
+Use the latest tag.
 Tags happen when a decent chunk of new functionality is written, their example recipes converge (named example_*) and OpenNMS starts without errors.
 Notably missing are unit and more formal integration tests.

 Requirements
 ============